 - Digital tools: Using childcare management software like brightwheel allows you to store these forms digitally.
 This ensures that updated information is always available to authorized staff at the touch of a button, reducing the risk of lost paperwork.

-Having the papers filed away is not enough.
-You must train your staff on the difference between the forms.
+Having the papers filed away does not solve the problem on its own; you must train your staff on the difference between the forms.

 - Conduct regular drills on how to read and follow an allergy action plan.